 Jere C. Ferguson, Senior Manager Operations and Shared Services (OSS)

 Jere Ferguson is the Senior Manager of Operations & Shared Services, managing and coordinating regulatory public safety functions including division operations, administration, quality management, process auditing and improvement.
 In this position, he provides direction and guidance in strategic operations and planning.

 Jere brings a wealth of professional knowledge to the department.
 Jere has more than 30 years of leadership experience in the private sector.
 He has held leadership positions such as vice-president, chief operating officer, president, and chief executive officer in both public and privately held companies.
 He has 30 years of active and reserve experience in the U.S. Navy, and retired as Captain (O-6).
 He was recalled to active duty as a field commander during Desert Storm.

 Jere’s experience in lean operations and transformational leadership are helping to drive the department’s efforts to meet its visions of being Lean, Efficient, Nimble and Scalable.

-Alexander entered into law enforcement in 1993 and began his career with DPS in 1997.
-He was a trooper in the Texas Highway Patrol and promoted to sergeant and then to lieutenant before transferring to the Office of Inspector General where he rose to captain.
+Alexander began his career with DPS as a trooper in the Texas Highway Patrol.
+He promoted to sergeant and then to lieutenant before transferring to the Office of Inspector General, where he rose to the rank of captain.

-In 2010, Alexander was selected for captain in the recently created Regulatory Services Division and he was responsible for the oversight and building of the Regulatory Crimes Bureau.
-In 2012, Alexander was appointed to major in the renamed Regulatory Crimes Service.
+In 2010, Alexander was selected for captain in the recently created RSD.
+In this position, he was responsible for the oversight and building of RCS.
+In 2012, Alexander was appointed to major in RSD.